United-Programming/UPBot/README.md

 # UPBot
-This is the project for the United Programming Bot.
+This is the project for the United Programming Discord Bot.